Staff & Associate Profiles

 Michael is a local Darwin man with strong community ties to the Ngukurr community in South East Arnhem land.
 He has worked predominately within Indigenous Engagement for more than 20 years.
 His experience includes working within the legal and community development spheres.
 Michael has formal qualifications in project management and development, including research and evaluation and possesses a Bachelor of Applied Science in Indigenous Community Management and Development.
 Michael’s role at Centefarm/TopEnd farm is Business Strategy Officer which is to communicate all things to do with the ALEDA strategy within the NLC operational footprint.

 Brody has worked in a range of professional and technical roles in Central Australia since 2013, following time in Arnhem Land and Burkina Faso.
 Brody has experience in environmental consultancy, project management and with the Central Land Council’s mining division.
 He holds a Master of Environment (Sustainable Food Systems) from the University of Melbourne and Bachelor degrees in Environmental Science and Arts (Politics).
-Brody works as the Project Development Manager and assists Joe Clarke in community liaison and engagement.
+Brody also assists Joe Clarke in community liaison and engagement.

 In addition to the regular team, Centrefarm call upon the experience and expertise of a wide range of associates.